 Those nominations were whittled down to 20 who have met the CarriersEdge standards of excellence.

 What does it take to be counted among the Best Fleets to Drive For?
 We interviewed CarriersEdge co-founders Jane Jazrawy and Mark Murrell to find out.
-Here are 10 best practices that the best fleets of 2021 follow.
+Here are 10 best practices that the best fleets follow.

 1. They care about empathy